matplotlib/matplotlib/doc/devel/contribute.rst

 Documentation
 -------------

-You as an end-user of Matplotlib can make a valuable contribution because you more clearly see the potential for improvement than a core developer.
+You, as an end-user of Matplotlib can make a valuable contribution because you can more clearly see the potential for improvement than a core developer.
 For example, you can: